Estimated reading time: 12 minutes

 The guests heard a scraping noise at which point Lenore said, “See, he’s opening the drawer to get the gun.”
 There then resulted a single gunshot at which point the young woman exclaimed, “See there, I told you.
 He’s shot himself!”
 They rushed upstairs to find Reeves naked with a gunshot wound to the head.
 A 9mm bullet was lodged in the ceiling.
 The pistol was on the floor between his feet.

 The official story was that Reeves had grown depressed with his type-casting and dwindling resources and had taken his own life.
 Some two months prior he had run his sports car into an embarkment and suffered a 5-inch head wound and concussion for which he spent several days in a local hospital.
-However, certain physical evidence at the scene threw this narrative into question.
+However, the physical evidence at the scene threw this narrative into question.

 Final Moments